Mackiovello/Functional.Maybe/README.md

   Console.WriteLine("One of the strings was bad, could not concat");
 ```

-LINQ will terminate the computation if there is a Nothing at any point in the
+LINQ terminates the computation if there's a `Nothing` at any point in the
 computation.

 ### Running a computation with a maybe type: